yoloxsta/GCP-Associate-Exam/README.md

 - [ ] 1.
 Create an ingress firewall rule with the following settings: Targets: all instances with tier #2 service account.
 Source filter: all instances with tier #1 service account.
 Protocols: allow all.
 2. Create an ingress firewall rule with the following settings: Targets: all instances with tier #3 service account.
 Source filter: all instances with tier #2 service account.
 Protocols: allow all.
 - [ ] 1.
 Create an egress firewall rule with the following settings: Targets: all instances.
 Source filter: IP ranges (with the range set to 10.0.2.0/24).
 Protocols: allow TCP: 8080.
 2. Create an egress firewall rule with the following settings: Targets: all instances.
 Source filter: IP ranges (with the range set to 10.0.1.0/24).
 Protocols: allow TCP: 8080.

 ### You are analyzing Google Cloud Platform service costs from three separate projects.
-You want to use this information to create service cost estimates by service type, daily and monthly,for the next six months using standard query syntax.
-What should you do?
+You want to use this information to create service cost estimates by service type, daily and monthly,for the next six months using standard query syntax.What should you do?

 - [ ] Export your bill to a Cloud Storage bucket, and then import into Cloud Bigtable for analysis.
 - [ ] Export your bill to a Cloud Storage bucket, and then import into Google Sheets for analysis.